Leaf-Agriculture/docs/docs/alerts_events.md

 ### Automerged File Processing Failed

-Event for when the processing of a automerged operations is finished processing but failed in one or more of the processing steps.
+Event for when the processing of an automerged operation file is finished processing but failed in one or more of the processing steps.
 This event can be useful for identifying automerged files that have failed and are no longer being processed.